Bert0ns/ExpenseTracker/README.md

 * Input controls when you insert an expense
 * Table view editing
 * Insert default options in the insert expense menu
-* Bug: when importing expenses, it creates duplicates on the client side